syncfusion-content/javascript-docs/js/OlapGauge/Data-Binding.md

 ## XML/A

-**XML for Analysis** (XML/A) is a standard that allows the client applications to transfer multi-dimensional or OLAP data sources from an OLAP Server that is available online.
-The back and forth communication is done using the web standards – HTTP, SOAP, and XML.
-The query language used is MDX, which is most widely supported for reporting from multi-dimensional data stores.

 ###Use Case Scenarios

-**XML/A** provides the most efficient way to access an OLAP database over the Internet.
+**XML for Analysis** (XML/A) provides the most efficient way to access an OLAP database over the Internet.

 ###Connecting to SSAS Server (Online)